Welcome to the WOMHEn project!

 It’s this expertise that this project seeks to harness.

-We will then be focusing on delivering education sessions based on the needs of the communities.
+We are now focused on delivering education sessions based on the needs of the communities.